 Step 2 Working with Outcomes & Measures

 Each programme is made up of outcomes/endpoints (standards).
-If staff need to demonstrate cross-curriculum links then this can also be done.
+If staff must demonstrate cross-curriculum links, this can also be done.
 It helps to demonstrate how activities map to other delivery plans such as maths, English, Prevent, Safeguarding etc

 Outcomes then need to have one or more measures, i.e.: